SNOO's Weaning feature prepares your baby for an easy transition to the crib.

 The SNOO App’s special Weaning option eases your child’s transition to a still crib when the time comes.
 When Weaning is on, your baby will still get sleep-boosting sound all night—but no motion.

-To turn on Weaning, go to the App’s Main Menu, then Settings and My Baby.
-Toggle the Weaning feature on (the toggle will turn green).
-When the Weaning is on, a “W” icon will show in the screen's upper right corner.
+When the Weaning is on, a W icon will show in the screen's upper right corner.
 Any previous baseline settings will be reset back to the blue baseline level.

 Usually, within 1-2 weeks, babies get used to sleeping in a still bed and are ready to say “good-bye” to SNOO and transfer into a crib.
 And, if your baby fusses while the Weaning feature is on, SNOO will respond with the usual boost in sound + motion.
 The rocking will continue for several minutes after the baby is calmed, then the motion will stop, but the sound will continue at baseline…all night long.